 Mill Street Housing, Guerneville

 West County Community Services opened this home in 2013 to provide permanent, supportive housing to 8 chronically homeless adults with disabilities.
 Each adult has an individual bedroom and shares the living room, kitchen, bathrooms, laundry facilities, and yard.
 WCCS manages the house and provides a wide variety of support services and case management to help residents meet their medical, financial and other personal needs.
 The services have successfully helped the residents improve the quality of their lives and maintain a stable housing situation.

 West Coast Community Services provide support programs for residents of 44 apartments and townhomes clustered around common facilities on Petaluma Avenue in Sebastopol.
 On-site support services include referrals for food, medical, financial, employment, social and educational opportunities and other resources for the residents.

 Fife Creek Commons, Guerneville

 West County Community Services provides supportive services for residences in this 47-unit affordable housing development.
 WCCS assists these residents with referrals for food, employment, crisis support, medical, financial, and other services that help them maintain their homes and enjoy a better quality of life.
 WCCS also focuses on helping the residents with the process of living together, offering social and communication skills training as well as conflict resolution in order to live with others in these more supportive situations.

-West County Community Services offers crisis assistance for individuals and families in the west County Area who have emergency financial needs, such as help with one month’s rent or deposit, a utility bill, or other critical human needs.
-WCCS offers brief solution-focused interventions, information, resources and referral.
+West County Community Services offers crisis assistance for individuals and families in the West County Area who have emergency financial needs, such as help with one month’s rent or deposit, a utility bill, or other critical human needs.
+WCCS offers brief solution-focused interventions, information, resources, and referral.

-Dannielle Danforth Director of Housing and Behavioral Health Services West County Community Services
+Director of Housing and Homeless Services

 (707) 823-1640 x115